-Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week www.proxypush.com/rlj

-Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
+You may vote by telephone or Internet 24 hours a day, 7 days a week.
+Your telephone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you had signed and mailed a proxy card.